 Analog signal connection

 Define a profile using the Profile Editor.
-In any architecture model, select Architecture > Profile > Profile Editor.
+On the Modeling tab, in the Profiles section, select Import, then from the drop-down, select Edit .
 Click New Profile.
 Select new profile to start editing.

 Name the profile and provide a description.
 Add stereotypes by clicking New Stereotype.
-You can delete stereotypes and profiles by clicking in their respective menus.
+You can delete stereotypes and profiles by clicking the button in their respective menus.

 Save the profile.
 The file name is the same as the profile name.